neras/gra-arkadowa/README.md

 ## Author: Karolina Wypych

 ### Short description
-If my version of Snake You have to eat as much broccoli as possible.
-Collecting hearts gives You more chances (and sometimes even makes you longer!!!).
+If my version of Snake You have to eat as much stars as possible.
+Collecting hearts gives You more chances.
 But You must to be careful.
-Colliding with fences or yourself decrement chances.
+Colliding with ships or yourself decrements your chances.
 Have fun!

 ### Technologies